---

 When auth is enabled, include `-H "Authorization: Bearer $TOKEN"`.
 When auth is disabled, omit it.

-**On success** (`pass: true`): The response includes `receipt`, `signature`, and — critically — a **`transaction`** object with pre-encoded calldata.
+**On success** (`pass: true`): The response includes `receipt`, `signature`, a **`transaction`** object with pre-encoded calldata for the mining receipt, and a **`vouchTransaction`** object with pre-encoded calldata for the BOTCOIN reputation registry.
 Proceed to Step D.

 **On failure** (`pass: false`):